 B-Port1:1 represents the No.1 breakout port.
-Touch the button to set communication on / off.

-Touch All on to turn on communication for all breakout ports.

-The detailed mode (Port Setup) dialog box is described in a separate section below.

-Clock Configuration Timing source

-Select a source to synchronize all Ethernet transmitters to.

-- Internal - External

-Selects the output of Sync Clock Output connector on MU104014A or MU104015A panel.

-- Off: does not output the clock. - 1/8: outputs 1/8 divided clock of the data synchronized clock (approximately 3.222 GHz). - 1/16: outputs 1/16 divided clock of the data synchronized clock (approximately 1.611 GHz).

-A summary of status data for breakout port 1 to 4 is displayed in the boxes on the right-hand side of the screen.
+Touch the button to set communication on / off.Touch All on to turn on communication for all breakout ports.The detailed mode (Port Setup) dialog box is described in a separate section below.
+Clock Configuration Timing source Select a source to synchronize all Ethernet transmitters to.
+The possible sources are: InternalExternal Sync Port Selects the output of Sync Clock Output connector on MU104014A or MU104015A panel.
+Off: does not output the clock.
+1/8: outputs 1/8 divided clock of the data synchronized clock (approximately 3.222 GHz).
+1/16: outputs 1/16 divided clock of the data synchronized clock (approximately 1.611 GHz).
+Transceiver Displays the Transceiver information.
+Status A summary of status data for breakout port 1 to 4 is displayed in the boxes on the right-hand side of the screen.
 Touch the buttons to access detailed status information for the selected breakout port.
 Refer to the Status information for a description of the status summary and details.